saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 This repository contains codes for the paper entitled <a href="https://www.frontiersin.org/articles/10.3389/fpls.2019.01750/full" target="_blank">"A CNN-RNN Framework for Crop Yield Prediction"</a> published in Frontiers in Plant Science Journal.
 The paper was authored by Saeed Khaki, Lizhi Wang, and Sotirios Archontoulis.
 In this paper, we proposed a framework for crop yield prediction.

-### Please cite our paper if you use our code or data since it took a lot of time gathering and cleaning the data.
+### We spend a lot of time gathering and cleaning data from different publicly available sources (~300GB) and now we are sharing the final ready-to-use CSV file with you .
+Please cite our papers which are all related to crop yield prediction if you use our data or codes.
 Thanks!
 ```
 @article{Khaki_2020,
    title={A CNN-RNN Framework for Crop Yield Prediction},